dhadka/ezcache/README.md

 ## Handling Cache Misses

-Caches misses should be expected and handled by the workflow.
-There are two types of caches misses:
+Cache misses should be expected and handled by the workflow.
+There are two types of cache misses:

 1. A **miss** where no matching cache was found
 2. A **partial hit** where some of the cache contents are restored